We cannot know our true selves or our true capabilities until we have the courage to strip away the masks

 Our blended teaching style follows an integrated approach, providing various learning experiences in support of the organic nature of humans.
 In this way, we provide a diverse and holistic transformational experience.
-Some of the many techniques we use are;

 - Lecture style teaching

-- Interactive group discussion
+- Interactive explorative discussion

 - Cognitive mind mapping

 - Personal Reflection Ceremonies

 - Story telling & sharing sessions